serraisik5/GenAI/README.md

 * Create embedding for new data  <br/>
 * Use cosine similarity for retrieval  <br/>
 * Provide the context in prompt to OpenAI Completion Model <br/>

+### AI Photo Editing with Inpainting ###

+The Segment Anything Model (SAM) is activated to create a mask around the object, choosing the most accurate mask generated.
+Then the user gives a text description to specify a new background for the selected object.
+An infill model (`diffusers/stable-diffusion-xl-1.0-inpainting-0.1`) then creates this new background, and the final image is displayed.
+Optionally, the user can choose to invert the mask and substitute the subject while keeping the background.